Information for students, faculty, and staff

 Woodwinds and brass do not need to wear slit masks or use bell covers.

 If you are a close contact, you will be excused from music-making (except for solo practice) for 10 days.
 Woodwind/brass players with performances that fall within this 10-day period should consult with YSM HSL Krista Johnson about their options.
 See Close Contacts above for details.

 If you are experiencing symptoms, take a PCR and a RAT right away, remain masked, and avoid interactions with others until you receive a negative PCR result.
 You should not engage in in-person music-making until you receive this negative PCR result.

-If you test positive, you may return to normal activities on Day 8; you must remain masked until Day 11.
-On Days 8-10, woodwinds and brass are excused from in-person music-making (except for solo practice) but may return to academic classes.
+If you test positive, you may return to normal activities upon the end of isolation but must remain masked until Day 11.
+Winds and brass may return to academic classes but are excused from in-person music-making (except for solo practice) until Day 11.
 See Symptomatic Individuals and Positive Cases above for details.

 Faculty and Staff Resources

 Faculty and staff should reference the student resources information above.
 Below is additional information pertinent to faculty and staff.

 Yale University has developed protocols for the phased return to campus that are consistent with federal, state, and local public health guidance.
 Employees with specific questions should consult with their managers or the Employee Service Center at 203-432-5552.
 Managers are strongly encouraged to contact their HR Generalist to consult on their workforce planning, as there may be contractual and policy implications.